William A. White

 William Andrew White II (June 16, 1874 – September 9, 1936) was a Canadian chaplain and military officer from Nova Scotia who was commissioned as the first black officer in the Canadian Army.
-He served in World War I as a military chaplain, the only black officer in the Canadian military during the war.
+He served in World War I as a military chaplain, only one of seven Black officers in the Canadian military during the war.

 He and his wife had thirteen children, many of whom achieved national distinction.
 They included classical singer Portia White and politicians Bill White and Jack White.
 In 1936, White was awarded an honorary doctorate from Acadia University, the first Black Canadian to be given an honorary doctorate.

 Early years

 White, who like his father went by his middle name, Andrew, was born in 1874 to former slaves in King and Queen County, Virginia.
 He moved to the city of Baltimore, Maryland, where he lived with his brother and attended Wayland Seminary in Washington.
 After Helena Blackadar, a Canadian Baptist missionary and school teacher of his, impressed him with descriptions of the province, where freed American slaves had been resettled after the Revolutionary War, White moved to Nova Scotia in 1900.
 He had imagined this land as his key to freedom.
 He became the second black man accepted by Acadia University, and in 1903 became its first black graduate.
 White graduated with an arts degree in theology, and was ordained a Baptist minister.
 He worked the next two years as a traveling missionary for the African Baptist churches of Nova Scotia.